Puborka/Puborka/README.md

 - 👋 Hi, I’m @Puborka.
 - 👀 I’m interested in web development, software testing, finance, football and cooking.
-- 🌱 I’m currently learning Python, SQL, HTML and CSS, and hopefully one day I'll be learning JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python.
 - 💞️ I’m looking to collaborate on anything that can give me experience in the mentioned tech above.
 - 📫 How to reach me: puborka@gmail.com